“Dearly beloved,

 So this is what old people listened to.
 Nothing like the stuff my sisters were playing.

-I liked the cover because of the colours.
+I liked the cover of the LP because of the colours.
 This was a warm sunny album with an old, grey haired man who looked young.

 The album enters the chart…

 This period is only brief as, before the close of September, he’s back in the Top 10 once again.
-An exclusive club which he’ll be a member of all the way up to the end of 1973.
+An exclusive club which he’ll stay a constant member of, all the way up to the end of 1973.

 With that sort of behaviour in the chart, he’ll of course visit me again when I celebrate another birthday, so we’ll catch up with him, and this album then, when the future gets even brighter.